massoncheg/forgejo-docs/docs/user/agit-support.md

 Forgejo ships with limited support for [AGit-Flow](https://git-repo.info/en/2020/03/agit-flow-and-git-repo/).
 It was originally introduced in Gitea `1.13`.

-Similarly to [Gerrit's workflow](https://www.gerritcodereview.com), this workflow provides a way of submitting changes to a remote repository using the `git push` command alone, without having to create forks or feature branches and then using the web UI to create a Pull Request.
+Similarly to [Gerrit's workflow](https://www.gerritcodereview.com), this workflow provides a way of submitting changes to repositories hosted on Forgejo instances using the `git push` command alone, without having to create forks or feature branches and then using the web UI to create a Pull Request.

 Using Push Options (`-o`) and a [Refspec](https://git-scm.com/book/en/v2/Git-Internals-The-Refspec) (a location identifier known to Git), it is possible to supply the information required to open a Pull Request, such as the target branch or the Pull Request's title.